The role that good marketing and sales strategies play in the success of any consumer-driven business can’t be overstated.

 4. Not Communicating with or Leveraging Current Customers and Contacts in the Right Ways

-Again and again this comes up when speaking to marketing and digital strategy experts in the industry.
+Again and again, this comes up when speaking to marketing and digital strategy experts in the industry.
 Wineries communicate what they wish people were most interested in versus the information that people are most likely searching for.

 In too many cases, when a customer visits a winery’s website, what they can find most easily (and without effort) is the wineries’ ‘brand story’ or details on how to join their wine club.
-But the reasons that most consumers visit a wineries’ website are a) for contact information, hours of operation or tour/tasting options or b) to shop for wines.
+But the reasons that most consumers visit a winery’s website are a) for contact information, hours of operation or tour/tasting options or b) to shop for wines.

 Despite this, many wineries persist in focusing their time and attention on what they see to be the most important or potentially profitable priorities, instead of focusing on how to give the largest number of potential customers what they want, and how they want it.

-The aggressive push to sell more and more to wine club members or to customers who had purchased the most in the past, bled over into early marketing efforts just after SIP, where consumers saw their inboxes quickly fill with overly promotional and/or desperate sales messages.
+The aggressive push to sell more and more to wine club members or to customers who had purchased the most in the past bled over into early marketing efforts just after SIP, where consumers saw their inboxes quickly fill with overly promotional and/or desperate sales messages.

-Lack of right talent
+Lack of the right talent

 So why have so many wineries placed so little focus on communicating with more of their fans and customers in more effective ways?
 It seems to come back, again, to a lack of qualified marketing personnel, and therefore the absence of any one person responsible for focusing on and implementing strategies that will not only profit a business in the short term (immediate gratification) but will also facilitate continued, consistent results and growth.